 OR, is the stimulative effect of that newly-created demand and the inflationary bias of those newly-created dollars vaporizing on impact (?)

 If so, then please give your monetary policymakers a hand, and adjust that choke.

-Using the ‘inflation indicator’ should be federal gov’t policymaker’s guide; but only in the event of an economic crisis should it be the ONLY guide.
+Using this ‘Inflation Indicator’ should be the US federal gov’t policymaker’s guide; but ONLY in the event of an economic crisis should it be THE guide.
 For example, similar to a badly-injured patient losing blood, the federal gov’t should perform an immediate transfusion of increased spending (s/b priority one in that triage situation).

-When the economy has recovered, other ‘indicators’ should be the guide (but again, not the ‘budget indicator’).
-Indicators such as productivity gains (is it leading to wage gains?), price gains (are they only stock & bond asset price gains?), etc., must also be considered by federal policymakers (taking cues from monetary policymakers) when making spending plans.
+However, when the economy has recovered, for the issuer of dollars, other ‘indicators’ should also be the guide when deciding on spending policies.
+Indicators such as productivity gains (are you seeing increased wage gains along with increased federal spending?); wealth inequality (are you only seeing stock & bond price gains?); price gains (are you only seeing currency-induced stagflation?); etc., must be considered by federal policymakers (taking cues from monetary policymakers) when making spending plans.